magic-tales-ai/magic_tales_front_end/README.md

 - The app connects to the CHAT CORE on: localhost:8001

-** not configurable at the moment. needs to run both backends services on those ports
+** not configurable at the moment. needs to run both backends services on those ports ** if both services are succesfully runing on localhost at those ports then the app will connect and run correctly